abdelkader4004/AEK-Chat/README.md

 - Chat Client is the desktop client.
 - File Server is a costum file server which serves to transfer files between clients.
 This is to avoid to put this charge on the chat server.
 # Data
-The users data is stored in a MySQL data base which contains:
+The users data is stored in a MySQL database (the sql script "chatserveur.sql" conains the database structure.) which contains:
 - A table for users and,
 - A relation table which links each users to its friends.
-The sql script "chatserveur.sql" conains the database structure.